April is Autism Month

 - Much more!

-If you would like to fundraise for Autism SA, please fill out the Application to Conduct a Fundraising Activity form and we can provide you with a letter of authority to fundraise, as well as provide you with support on your fundraising journey.
+If you would like to create your own fundraiser for Autism SA, please fill out the Application to Conduct a Fundraising Activity form and we can provide you with a letter of authority to fundraise, as well as provide you with support on your fundraising journey.

 Donate Now